Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

                                     -d ~/.ssh/
    ```

-   In the above example, the timezone in the Squashfs is being changed to Americas/Chicago.
+   In the above example, the timezone in the squashfs is being changed to `Americas/Chicago`.
    The root password will **not** be changed because `-p` was not provided on the command line.
    It will copy the existing keys in `~/.ssh/` into the image.